 - Evening Program: 5:30pm – 10pm (4 ½ hours per day)

 - Small class-sizes: Teacher/student ratio = 1 instructor for 10 students (average)

 - Skilled and supportive faculty and staff

-- Tuition includes: two required courses, placement testing, books, daily snacks, and student advising.
+- Tuition includes: two required courses and placement testing.

 - Tuition rates vary depending on your status.
 (See below)